topher6345/topher6345.github.io/about.md

 permalink: /about/
 ---

 # About

-Full-stack Web Software Engineer in Santa Cruz, CA.
+Full-stack Web Software Engineer in San Fancisco